nicklockwood/iCarousel/README.md

     Q. If the views in my carousel all have completely different layouts, should I still use the `reusingView` parameter?
     A. Probably not, and unless you have hundreds of views in your carousel, it's unlikely to be worth the trouble.

     Q. I'm using iCarouselTypeLinear.
 How can I make it behave more like a UIScrollView with paging enabled?
     A. If you set decelerationRate to zero then iCarousel will more closely emulate the feel of a UIScrollView.
 If that's still not close enough, consider using my SwipeView library instead (https://github.com/nicklockwood/SwipeView) which is very similar to iCarousel, but based on a UIScrollView.

     Q. I want my carousel items to have a real reflection, but the reflection in the examples is just drawn on.
 How can I render reflections dynamically?
-    A. iCarousel doesn't have built-in reflection support, but you can use my ReflectionView library to do this.
-Check out the *Dynamic Reflections* example.
-If the items in your view are images, you may wish to use the FXImageView class instead, in which case check out the *Downloads & Reflections* example instead.
+    A. iCarousel doesn't have built-in reflection support, but you can use some additional libraries to do this.
+Check out the *Dynamic View Reflections* and  *Dynamic Image Reflections* examples.

     Q. I want to download a bunch of images on the fly and display them in my carousel.
 How can I do that?
     A. Downloading images asynchronously and displaying them is quite complex.
 You can use my AsyncImageView library to simplify the process.
-Check out the *Dynamic Reflections* example.
+Check out the *Dynamic Downloads* example.

     Q. What if I want to download images on the fly *and* add a reflection?
 Can I combine the ReflectionView and AsyncImageView classes?
     A. Technically yes, but if you are downloading images you'd be better off using the FXImageView class instead of ReflectionView.
 Check out the *Downloads & Reflections* example.